21

 Jan

 Sometimes, gum disease progresses to a point where it needs more than standard cleanings and good oral hygiene.
 Deep teeth cleaning in Brentwood, California, treats moderate to severe gum disease to restore optimal periodontal health.
 If you suspect gum disease, schedule an appointment with Brentwood Dental Care.
-Drs.
-Don Mungcal and Alyssa Hanel will perform non-surgical deep teeth cleaning to stop gum disease effectively.
+Dr. Don Mungcal will perform non-surgical deep teeth cleaning to stop gum disease effectively.

 Deep teeth cleaning involves a two-step procedure.
 The first step, scaling, removes plaque, tartar, and bacterial toxins from the deep periodontal pockets.
 During this process, the dentist uses ultrasonic and hand scalers to reach the depths of these pockets.
 The second step, root planing, smooths the root surfaces of the teeth, allowing the gums to reattach more easily.